October 15, 2018, Israel

 In addition to keeping everything simple, using only gross motor movements and using instinctive individualized movements, we keep the following in mind:

 Looking to grab his elbow, hook his arm or whatever...please, I have no words.
 I have seen the faces of those who were in such fights, I have seen the cuts.
 I have no time to play this game.
+Enough!
 It is time to get real.

 I want to add.
 We all want to make a living, and for many of us martial arts is not only a passion but also our livelihood.
 This does not justify compromising people's safety for the sake of commercial success.

 My forte is self defense.
 This is all I do.
 I will not attempt to teach Olympic sports, or sporting martial arts.
 I will not branch out to "Krav Maga Driving", Fitness, or anything else.
 A "former" student of mine called me long distance last night.
 He trained with me for many years as a child.
 Today he is a grown man with several college degrees and other certifications.
 He called to tell me that in all his years I am the only teacher who really taught him.
-He characterized my approach as teaching honestly, commitment, integrity and focus.
-This was many years ago when I taught children, long before IKI was born, long before international travels.
+He characterized my approach as teaching honesty, commitment, integrity and focus.
+This was many years ago when I taught children, long before IKI was born, long before international fame.

 I stick to what I know.
 I am not a champion athlete, I am not a fitness expert, I am not a boxing champion, I am not a war hero.
 But I do know a thing or two about real world self defense.